Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 and $\pi_k \in S_K$ is a permutation which is different for each user.
-As a consequence, this transmission problem may be regarded as a special case of the common-message Gaussian MIMO broadcast channel.
-Under the power constraint \eqref{eq:perms_power_constraint}, the capacity of this multicast channel is obtained by taking $\CC=I$ in \eqref{eq:MIMO_BC_capacity}, namely,
+As a consequence, this transmission problem may be regarded as a special case of the common-message Gaussian MIMO broadcast one.
+Under the power constraint \eqref{eq:perms_power_constraint}, the capacity of this common-message BC scenario is obtained by taking $\CC=I$ in \eqref{eq:MIMO_BC_capacity}, namely,

-We now show how the same transmission schemes as described in the previous sections can be used in this scenario for $K=2$ and $K=3$.
+We now show how the same transmission schemes as described in the previous sections can be used in this scenario for $M=2 \rightarrow K=2$ and $M=3 \rightarrow K=6$.
 We give here only the results without proofs.
 The full details are given in \cite{JET:Permuted_ISIT2012}.

-For the case of $K=2$, the channel can be in one of two~``states'':
+For the case of $M=2$, the channel can be in one of two~``states'':

 where $\alpha_1,\alpha_2 \geq 0$ are known.

 Since there are only two options for the channel matrix $H$, the capacity in this case can be achieved using JET, as described in \secref{ss:multi_user_intro}.
 Specifically, capacity is achieved by choosing the precoding matrix to be the (scaled) Hadamard matrix (which coincides with the $2 \times 2$ DFT matrix):